wso2/docs-choreo-dev/en/docs/administer/configure-a-user-store-with-built-in-idp.md

-# Configure a User Store with Built-In Identity Provider
+# Configure a User Store with the Built-In Identity Provider

-Developers looking to experiment with a complete application development process that includes user authentication and authorization can utilize Choreo's Built-In Identity Provider (IDP).
-This feature allows you to easily test your application's authentication by setting up test users and groups within Choreo.
+Developers looking to experiment with a complete application development process that includes user authentication and authorization can utilize Choreo's built-in identity provider (IdP).
+Choreo's built-in identity provider allows you to seamlessly test your application's authentication by setting up test users and groups within Choreo.

+!!! note
-User management support in built-in IdP will be limited to adding users with attributes and groups.
-It is important to note that these user management capabilities are not recommended for use in production.
+     Although the built-in IdP facilitates user management support, it is limited to adding users with attributes and groups.
+Therefore, the built-in IdP user management capabilities are not recommended for use in production.

 ## Prerequisites

-Before you try out this guide, be sure you have the following:
-- Administrator rights to your Choreo organization: You need this to configure a user store in Built-in IdP.
+Before you try out the steps in this guide, be sure you have administrator rights to your Choreo organization.
+This permission is essential to configure a user store with the built-in IdP.

-## Configure Choreo Built-in IdP user store
+## Configure a Choreo built-in IdP user store

-Follow the below steps to configure Choreo built-in IdP user store for an environment.
+Follow the steps given below to configure a Choreo built-in IdP user store for an environment:

-1. Sign in to the Choreo Console at https://console.choreo.dev.
+1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in.
-2. In the top menu, click on your **Organization**.
+2. In the Choreo Console top navigation menu, click the **Organization** list and then click on your organization.
 3. In the left navigation menu, click **Settings**.
+This takes you to your organization settings.
-4. From the tab set, select **Application Security**, and from the subsequent tab navigation menu, select **Identity Providers**
+4. Click the **Application Security** tab and then click the **Identity Providers** tab.
-5. On the Identity Providers page, you can see a banner on the top to manage Choreo Built-In IdP.
-Click on the **Manage** button.
+5. On the **Identity Providers** tab, click **Manage** in the **Choreo Built-in Identity Provider** pane.
-6. Choose the environment you want to configure the built-in IdP user store from the tabs.
+6. In the Manage IdP pane, click on a specific environment tab depending on where you want to configure the built-in IdP user store.
-7. Click on the **User Store Template file** and download the template file for a user store.
+7. To download the template file for a user store, click **User store template file**.
-8. Fill the template file with the user details and save it.
+8. Specify appropriate user details in the template file and save it.
-9. Select the file from the **File Uploader** and click on **Upload**.
-10. Upon successful upload, the user store will be created and your users will be displayed below.
+9. Select the template file that you saved and click **Upload**.
+A successful upload creates the user store and displays the configured users in the **Users** section.